 Team TOM’s Dominate Race One at SUGO

-Rimoto Miyata started race one from pole position, with team-mate Kazuko Kokata alongside him on the front row.
+Rimoto Miyata started race one from pole position, with team-mate Kazuko Kotaka alongside him on the front row.

-At the start, Miyata maintained the lead ahead of Kokata, with Charles Milesi in third.
+At the start, Miyata maintained the lead ahead of Kotaka, with Charles Milesi in third.
 Behind them, Sacha Fenestraz went around the outside of Enaam Ahmed to move up to fourth place.

 This allowed Hiroki Otsu to pick up the pieces, who claimed fifth position.

-At the front, Miyata was pulling away from Kokata, who was closely followed by the French duo of Milesi and Fenestraz.
+At the front, Miyata was pulling away from Kotaka, who was closely followed by the French duo of Milesi and Fenestraz.